-Room service revenues
+Room service revenue

-Room revenues are recognized over a period of time by reference to the rate of completion of the services rendered at the date of the consolidated financial statements.
+Room revenue is recognized over a period of time by reference to the rate of completion of the services rendered at the date of the consolidated financial statements.

-Food and beverage revenues
+Food and beverage revenue

 Revenues of food and beverage are recognized at certain point in time when sold.